hbb1/2d-gaussian-splatting/README.md

 ## ⭐ New Features
+- 2024/05/30:  Fixed a bug related to unbounded meshing.
+The foreground mesh quality should now be consistent with the bounded mesh.
 - 2024/05/17: Improve training speed by 30%~40% through the [cuda operator fusing](https://github.com/hbb1/diff-surfel-rasterization/pull/7).
 Please update the submodules if you have already installed it.
     ```bash
     git submodule update --remote